gstoyano/target-dev.en/help/dev/implement/server-side/python/logger.md

 ---
 title: Logger
-description: "When initializing the SDK, the options["logger"] object is an optional object.
-By default, an INFO level logger will be created under the adobe.target namespace."
+description: When initializing the SDK, the options['logger'] object is an optional object.
+By default, an INFO level logger will be created under the adobe.target namespace.
 ---

 # Logger